Sarii4/COVID-tracker/README.md

 ##  Farewell
 ***
-Thank you for taking the time to check out our project!
-We hope it provides valuable insights and contributes to the better understanding and management of pandemics.
+Thanks for taking the time to check out our project!
+We hope it provides valuable insights and contributes to a better understanding and management of pandemics.

 ## 👩🏽‍💻👩🏻‍💻👩🏽‍💻 is our team 👩🏽‍💻👩🏻‍💻👩🏽‍💻: